-All boys who learn an instrument or sing will continue to have a comprehensive range of opportunities to perform as a soloist or as part of an ensemble in bands, orchestras, and choirs, regardless of whether they have opted for Music in the Fourth Form or not.
+At Merchant Taylors' everyone who learns an instrument or sings will continue to have a comprehensive range of opportunities to perform as a soloist or as part of an ensemble in bands, orchestras, and choirs, regardless of whether they have opted for Music in the Fourth Form or not.

-There is a very wide range of musical activities offered to all boys at Merchant Taylors' - currently nearly 300 instrumental and singing lessons are delivered each week in school by a team of 24 visiting music teachers, and 22 ensembles ranging from full-size orchestras and choirs to jazz bands and chamber music rehearse every week to perform in concerts throughout the year
+There is a huge range of musical activities offered to all boys at Merchant Taylors'.
+Currently nearly 300 instrumental and singing lessons are delivered each week in school by a team of 24 visiting music teachers and 22 ensembles, ranging from full-size orchestras and choirs to jazz bands and chamber music, rehearse every week to perform in concerts throughout the year.